+did the Policy Name: Fraud, Waste, and Abuse

 Department: Compliance Policy Number: CO1

-Version: 13 Creation Date: 5/1/2013
+Version: 15 Creation Date: 5/1/2013

 Revised Date: 1/29/14, 1/1/17, 7/18/17, 1/12/18, Review Date: 1/12/16, 6/12/20

 1/10/19, 5/24/19, 6/20/19, 7/24/19, 1/13/20,

-11/4/20

-- 3. Annual FWA Assessment Report. - a.
+11/4/20, 1/5/22, 4/19/22

+- i.
+In the event OHA disapproves of the Compliance Program and FWA Prevention Plan Handbook for failing to meet the terms and conditions of the CCO Contract and any other applicable laws, UHA shall, in order to remedy the deficiencies, follow the process set forth in Exhibit D, Section 5 of the CCO Contract. - ii.
+In addition if OHA does not approve of UHA's Compliance Program and FWA Prevention Plan Handbook by May 31 of each contract year due to UHA's non-compliance with the terms and conditions of the CCO Contract, UHA will be in breach of the CCO Contract and OHA shall have the right to pursue all of its rights and remedies under the CCO Contract, including, without, limitation, the imposition of sanctions, including a corrective action plan or civil money penalties, or both. - 3.
+Annual FWA Assessment Report. - a.
 UHA shall submit an annual assessment report of the quality and effectiveness of its FWA Prevention Plan including an introductory narrative of UHA's efforts over the prior contract year and effectiveness of its FWA Prevention Plan to OHA via Administrative Notice, no later than January 31st of each contract years two (2) through four (4).
 OHA will advise UHA of its reporting requirements for contract year five (5) at least 120 days prior to the contract termination date. - b.
 The Annual FWA Assessment Report must include, with respect to the previous contract year, identifying all of the following: - i.
 The number of preliminary investigations by UHA; - ii.
 The final number of referrals to OPI or MFCU or both; - iii.
-The number of subcontractor and participating provider audits and the number of subcontractor and participating provider reviews that were conducted by UHA and whether they were performed on-site or based on a review of documentation; - iv.
+The number of subcontractor and participating provider PI audits and the number of subcontractor and participating provider reviews that were conducted by UHA and whether each PI audit and review were performed on-site or based on a review of documentation; - iv.
 Training and education provided for its employees, CCO Compliance Officer, other CCOs, and its providers and subcontractors; - v.
 All suspected cases of FWA including suspected fraud committed by its employees, providers, subcontracts, members, or any other third parties to OPI or MFCU; - vi.
 UHA must report regardless of its own suspicions or lack thereof, to the MFCU an incident with any of the characteristic listed in Exhibit B, Part 9, Section 16 of the CCO Contract.
-All reporting must be conducted as stated in this policy under section FWA Referral; - vii.
-A narrative and other information that advises OHA of the outcomes of all the FWA prevention activities undertaken by UHA and identification of proposed or future process policy, and procedure improvements to address deficiencies; and - viii.
-Compliance and FWA activities that were performed during the reporting year.
-Such report must include: - 1.
-A review of the provider audit activity UHA performed based on UHA's Annual FWA Prevention Plan; - 2.
-A description of the methodology used to identify high-risk providers or services; - 3.
-Compliance reviews of subcontractors, participating providers, and any other third parties, including a description of the data analytics relied upon;
+All reporting must be conducted as stated in this policy under section FWA Referral;